IP-CAM/Coupon-after-Tax-Opencart-v.2.x-v.3.x/module/HOWTO.md

 # How-to

+## Warning
+REMEMBER!
+YOU ARE FULLY RESPONSIBLE FOR ANY DAMAGE TO YOUR STORE FILES OR LOSS OF DATA, SO START ALL THE CHANGES BY BACKING UP THE DB AND FILES!

 ## How to install
 * Start by making a backup (both DB and store files)!!!
 * Admin > Extensions > Installer > [Upload]: coupon-after-tax.ocmod.zip